 Allison graduated with a Master’s Degree from the University of North Dakota in 1979.

 Stephanie Harvey, Speech-Language Pathologist / orthophoniste

 Stephanie loves working with children with autism spectrum disorders and related social communication difficulties, children and youth with selective mutism, adults with aphasia, and clients from diverse linguistic and cultural backgrounds.
 Additionally, Stephanie runs the Connect & Communicate group for children with social communication difficulties, including autism.

 Stephanie graduated from the University of Minnesota with an MA in Communication Disorders in 1994.
 She had 16 years’ experience working with children in English and French, before joining SpeechWorks Inc. in August 2011.
-Stephanie writes a blog at www.TalkToTheSLP.com and also writes for The Leaf and Medic Alert’s newsletter.
+Stephanie writes a blog at www.TalkToTheSLP.com and also writes for ADAPT, The Leaf and Medic Alert’s newsletter.
 Please follow the links to see some of her MedicAlert articles: